Parc Arboretum de Saint-Setiers

 The Parc Arboretum de Saint-Setiers is a private park and arboretum located in Saint-Setiers, Corrèze, Limousin, France.
 It is open daily in the warmer months; an admission fee is charged.

 The park and its arboretum were established in the 19th century, and now contain about 115 species of trees and shrubs including a Thujopsis specimen dating from 1802 and a large Douglas fir from 1895, as well as a 5 kilometer forest trail, a river island covered with rhododendrons, and a monumental earthen sculpture (La Grande Nageuse) by Gerhard Lentink.

-It is also possible to see the sculpture of Marc Duquesnoy realized in 2008, in the stock of a tree: the wood combined with the porcelain.
+It is also possible to see the sculpture of Marc Duquesnoy realized in 2008, in the trunk of a tree: the wood combined with the porcelain.